bondowe/webfram/README.md

     └── messages.es.json
 ```

-The `assets` directory is embedded with `//go:embed assets`, and the `Templates.Dir` and `I18nMessages.Dir` paths are relative to this embedded filesystem.
+The `assets` directory is embedded with `//go:embed assets`, and the `Templates.Dir` and `I18nMessages.Dir` paths are in this embedded filesystem.

 ### Layout Files